gegian22/latin102portfolio21/quiz3.md

 Comparative and superlative forms:
-1.The Hydra killed passers by with a great blowing of his poisonous breath: Magno afflatu 2.The Hydra killed passers by with a greater blowing of his poisonous breath.
+1.The Hydra killed passers by with a great blowing of his poisonous breath: Magno afflatu

+2.The Hydra killed passers by with a greater blowing of his poisonous breath.
 Maiore afflatu

 3. The Hydra killed passers by with the greatest blowing of his poisonous breath.
+Maximo afflatu

-Maximo afflatu 4.The victims died in great torment: Magno Cruciatu 5.The victims died in greater torment: Maiore Cruciatu
+4.The victims died in great torment: Magno Cruciatu

+5.The victims died in greater torment: Maiore Cruciatu

-6. The victims died in the greatest torment: Maximo Cruciatu
+6.The victims died in the greatest torment: Maximo Cruciatu

-7. Hercules cleaned a great part of the stables: Magnam partem 8.Hercules cleaned a greater part of the stables: Maiorem partem
+7.Hercules cleaned a great part of the stables: Magnam partem

+8.Hercules cleaned a greater part of the stables: Maiorem partem

-9. Hercules cleaned the greatest part of the stables: Maximam partem
+9.Hercules cleaned the greatest part of the stables: Maximam partem